LucaScheller/VFX-UsdSurvivalGuide/docs/src/dcc/houdini/hda/overview.md

 *(unless you use a layer break).
 ~~~

+The solution is simple, add a layer break (and make sure that your have the "Strip Layers Above Layer Breaks" toggle turned on).
+We have these "diamond" shaped networks quite a lot, so make sure you always layer break them correctly.
+For artists it can be convenient to build a HDA that does this for them.

 <video width="100%" height="100%" controls autoplay muted loop>
   <source src="./hdaOrderOfOperationsLayerBreak.mp4" type="video/mp4" alt="Houdini Merge Order">
 </video>

 ~~~admonish danger title="Important | Merging a layer stack with itself"
 USD is also very "forgiving", if we create content in a layer, that is already there from another layer (or layer stack via a reference or payload).
 The result is the same (due to composition), but the layer stack is "doubled".
 This is particularly risky and can lead to strange crashes, e.g. when we start to duplicate references on the same prim.